cydrobolt/polr/docs/developer-guide/api.md

  - By any endpoint
     - You are unauthorized to make the transaction.
 This is most likely due to an API token mismatch, or your API token has not be set to active.
+ - By the `lookup` endpoint
+    - You have not provided the valid `url_key` for a secret URL lookup.

 ### HTTP 404 Not Found